A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Demand Selection and Revenue Maximization (Stackelberg Game)

 \end{theorem}

 { \begin{remark} The above theorem can be interpreted as billing costs minimization.
-The equality in (\ref{budget}) corresponds to the case at which consumer $n$ minimizes his billing cost subject to the energy need constraint, and it can be also computed locally.
-We later demonstrate that using (\ref{budget}) leads to savings that can exceed $10\%-30\%.$ $\Box$ \end{remark} }
+At the equality of (\ref{budget}), $B_n$ corresponds to the minimum budget needed for consumer $n$ to satisfy his energy need constraint, given the set of prices chosen by utility companies.
+Such a minimum $B_n$ can serve as a theoretical benchmark in which one can measure whether or not consumers are paying more than what is necessary.
+We later demonstrate that with real data from demand response experiments, using the equality in (\ref{budget}) leads to savings in the range of $10\%-30\%$. $\Box$ \end{remark}